One of my favorite old hymns is based on this verse, "He Giveth More Grace." ❤️&🙏, c.a.

 “Rejoice always, pray without ceasing, in everything give thanks; for this is the will of God in Christ Jesus for you.“ (I Thessalonians 5:16-18 NKJV)

-Last month I made a conscious decision to start a Journal of Thankfulness this month.
+Last month I made a conscious decision to start a Journal of Thankfulness.
 Why?
 Because in my blog post “What Would You Do If…”, I typed…A wiseman once wrote, “It doesn’t matter if the glass is half empty or half full.
 Be thankful that you have a glass and there is something in it.”
 And I began to think about all the conveniences we have that people in third world countries would consider luxuries.
 You know, like clean water, electricity, automobiles, decent homes, food in the refrigerator and pantry, money accessibility; etc…What would our lives be without these conveniences we often take for granted?

 As I began to think, on these things, my conscious was seared with how ungrateful I’d been; and my heart became saddened by my griping and complaining, instead of thanking God for what we did have.
 And my family members were still alive amid this pandemic.
 All my life I’ve heard the saying, “No matter how bad things are there is always someone else that’s worse off than you.
 This is not a success or failure gage, but a reality check.
 Because, regardless of the severity, the bottom line is we all have issues on some level or another—despite our socio-economic status.
 We all have a story to tell.